ydsingh/alexa/feature-demos/skill-demo-proactive-events/README.md

 # Alexa Proactive Events API

-The [Proacive Events API](https://developer.amazon.com/docs/smapi/proactive-events-api.html) allows you to send notifications to users of your skill.
+The [Proactive Events API](https://developer.amazon.com/docs/smapi/proactive-events-api.html) allows you to send notifications to users of your skill.
 The user will then hear a chime sound from their Echo device indicating a notification has arrived.
 They ask Alexa for "notifications" and hear the details.